1414213/scwin2/README.md

 "$type": "Backend.ButtonKey, scwin",
 "Key": "None"
 ```
-Simulates input from a button or key.&ensp;`Key` is the button or key to simulate and can be its name or code.
+Simulates input from a button or key.  `Key` is the button or key to simulate and can be its name or code.

 ### ButtonScroll
 ```